resuldagdanov/scenario-based-rl/README.md

-# scenario-based-rl
+# imitation-learning
-Implementation of Deep Reinforcement Learning Methods on Carla Simulation with Trainings Based on Scenarios
+Implementation of Imitation Learning Method on Carla Simulation with Trainings Based on Scenarios

 ## version
 carla version 0.9.10.1